galasa-dev/galasa.dev/src/markdown-pages/docs/galasa-hub.md

 Stay up-to-date with all things Galasa with blogs, podcasts and videos from fellow Galasians.

 ## Blog: Goodbye Manual z/OS Scenarios…Hello Galasa!
-Find out how IBM Z and z/OS Platform Evaluation and Test (zPET) are using Galasa to help them automate their manual scenarios and discover their future plans for Galasa.<br>
+Find out how the IBM Z and z/OS Platform Evaluation and Test (zPET) team are using Galasa to help them automate their manual scenarios and discover their future plans for Galasa.<br>

 **Author: Gene Nitka, September 21, 2021**<br>
 *Source: IBM Developer*<br><br>